sbazaz/uldaq/README.md

 ## uldaq (Beta)
-**Info:** Contains a library to access and control supported Measurement Computing DAQ devices over the Linux platform.
+**Info:** Contains a library to access and control supported Measurement Computing DAQ devices over the Linux and macOS platforms.
 The UL for Linux binary name is libuldaq.

 ## About
-The **uldaq** package contains programming libraries and components for developing applications using C/C++ on Linux Operating Systems.
+The **uldaq** package contains programming libraries and components for developing applications using C/C++ on Linux and macOS Operating Systems.
 An API (Application Programming Interface) for interacting with the library in Python is available as an additional installation.
 This package was created and is supported by MCC.

 ### Prerequisites:
 ---------------